Noroff-FEU-Assignments/project-exam-1-jonnebonde/README.md

 git clone git@github.com:Noroff-FEU-Assignments/project-exam-1-jonnebonde.git

 ```
+### Running

+If all files are cloned and runned live on your prefered live host or on localhost, the site should work and receive content from the CMS.

 ## Feedback
 If u have any useful feedback about the site let me know through one of my contact methods.